 Food

-The Black Bear prefers nuts, acorns, fruit, insects, and succulents greens.
+The Black Bear prefers nuts, acorns, fruit, insects, and succulent greens.
 Meat and less succulent greens are eaten when preferred foods are scarce.

 Spotting One

 If you see a black bear don’t fear the worst.
 Usually, when a bear finds out there are people around, they’ll head for the hills, never to be seen again.
 Bear attacks are incredibly rare.
-If you do encounter a bear, remain calm and remember that the bear is likely more scared of you than you are of him.
-Attacks by black bears on people are very rare and most black bears can be easily scared away with the following approach.
-Stand and face the bear directly.
+If you do encounter a bear while out in nature, remain calm and remember that the bear is likely more scared of you than you are of him.
+Most black bears can be easily scared away with the following approach.
+If slowly moving to a safe area is not possible, stand and face the bear directly.
 Never run away from or approach him.
 Make yourself look as big as possible by spreading your arms or, better yet, a coat.
-Make as much noise as possible by yelling, banging pots and pans, or using other noisemaking devices.
-If the bear approaches and you have bear spray, spray the bear as he approaches.
+Make as much noise as possible by yelling, clapping your hands over your head, or using other noisemaking devices.
+While this is very rare, if the bear is undeterred and approaches you, begin to move away quickly while continuing to look large and threatening.
+The bear will likely be afraid of you and move on.
+Refrain from petting or trying to hug the bear.
+While friend-shaped, bears are wild animals, not our friends.